YannWoj/YannWoj/README.md

 <h1 align="center">Hello, I'm Yann WOJCIECHOWSKI 👋</h1>
-<h3 align="center">A passionate frontend developer from Lille, France.</h3>
+<h3 align="center">Aspiring Data Analyst & Python Developer based in Lille, France 🇫🇷</h3>

 Welcome to my GitHub profile!
-I'm Yann, a 28-year-old web developer from Lille, France.
-I'm passionate about building dynamic websites and applications, always exploring new technologies and working on projects that push my limits and inspire my creativity.
+I'm Yann, a 28-year-old developer from Lille, France.
+I'm currently focused on becoming a **professional Data Analyst** using Python. 🐍

 ### 🚀 About Me

-- 🎯 I’m currently diving into **Python** 🐍.
-- 🌱 I'm usually working with **HTML**, **CSS**, **JavaScript**, **PHP**, **MySQL**, and **Git**.
-- 💻 I use Visual Studio Code as my primary editor for its flexibility and powerful extensions.
+- 🎯  Currently mastering **Python for Data Analytics** (pandas, NumPy, matplotlib, seaborn...)
+- 👨‍💻  Former frontend/web dev now fully committed to the **data side of programming**
+- 💻  Comfortable with Git, VS Code, and JetBrains tools like **PyCharm** for professional development

 Feel free to check out my repositories and connect with me if you'd like to collaborate!